0xC0ncord/MasterServerMirror/README.md

 ```
 2. Edit the master server list, if desired, in `MasterServerMirror.ini`.
 The default configuration is sufficient to list the server in Epic's official master server and no further action is required.
+If you have not switched your server to use OpenSpy, you should do that first.
+Alternatively, you can configure MasterServerMirror to mirror to OpenSpy, although this configuration is not recommended.
 The configuration for the `MasterServerList` follows the same format as `IpDrv.MasterServerLink` in `UT2004.ini`.
 More than one master server may be specified, and the server actor will take care of creating an uplink for each one.
 ```ini